intel/rmd-operator/README.md

 ````
 This workload requests cache from the guaranteed group for **all** CPUs on all nodes with feature label `feature.node.kubernetes.io/cpu-rdt.RDTL3CA=true`.
 See [intel/rmd](https://github.com/intel/rmd#cache-poolsgroups) for details on cache pools/groups.

 The `nodeSelector` label is useful for cluster partitioning.
 For example, a number of nodes can be grouped together by a common label and pre-provisioned with particular RDT features/settings via a single RMD workload.
 This node group can then be targeted by workloads that require such settings via existing K8s constructs such as [`nodeAffinity`](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/).
+Please see [recommended approach for for use with the CPU Manager](#recommended-approach-for-use-with-the-cpu-manager) for a more detailed example.

 **Note**: If `nodeSelector` is specified and a `nodes` list is also specified, `nodeSelector` will take precedence and the specified `nodes` list will be redundant.